Marine Patrol Officer Career Overview

 Marine patrol officers often work in beautiful environments and spend a great deal of time on the water.
 If you're uncomfortable near the water or you're not a strong swimmer, then a job as a marine patrol officer probably isn't going to be what you're looking for.

-If, however, you enjoy being outdoors, boating, working with people and learning about marine life, then you may very much enjoy a fun and rewarding career as a marine patrol officer.
-In fact, you just might find it to be the perfect criminology career for you.
+If, however, you enjoy being outdoors, boating, working with people and learning about marine life, then you may very much appreciate a fun and rewarding career as a Marine patrol officer.
+You might find it to be the perfect criminology career for you.